J. K. L. Ross: Family and final years

-Two years after Ross was declared bankrupt, Ethel divorced him in 1930.
+In 1930, two years after Ross was declared bankrupt, Ethel divorced him.
 She continued to live in Montreal, remarrying a Boston attorney, which also ended in divorce.
 Ross was saved from penury by a trust fund.
-A few years before, the home he had built for himself on Peel Street was valued at over a million dollars but by 1930, with Montreal in a recession following the Wall Street Crash, there were no takers for a mansion that size.
+A few years before, the home he had built for himself on Peel Street was valued at over a million dollars but by 1930, with Montreal in a recession following the Wall Street crash, there were no takers for a mansion that size.
 As an act of charity Ross's friend, the 2nd Lord Shaughnessy, purchased it from him for $51,000 in 1935.

 Ross briefly moved into an apartment before leaving for Jamaica, where he met and married in 1931 his new wife, Iris de Lisser, the daughter of a Jamaican planter and sister of H. G. de Lisser.
 He bought a house on Montego Bay (that after his death was purchased by Lord Beaverbrook) and was made deputy governor of the island.
-Apart from occasional visits to Montreal, he remained in Jamaica, fishing and sailing until his death in 1951 – happier (he told his confidantes), than when he was rich.
+Apart from occasional visits to Montreal, he remained in Jamaica, fishing and sailing until his death at his home in 1951 – happier (he told his confidantes), than when he was rich.
 In accordance with his wishes, J. K. L. Ross was buried at sea.
 On its formation in 1976, he was inducted posthumously into the Canadian Horse Racing Hall of Fame.